 During this session, Salesforce AppExchange partners were given three minutes each to do a live demo demonstrating their apps.
-The audience was then asked to vote for their favorite using a dedicated link that was accessible for 24 hours following the session, and the winner was announced on Twitter the next day.
+The audience was then asked to vote for their favorite, and the winner was announced on Twitter the next day.

 Featuring sponsors and exhibitors through this kind of competition is a creative way to provide engaging demos while also getting the audience involved.
-Keeping the demos short and to-the-point is also beneficial considering that many attendees of virtual events will be facing more distractions while viewing at home, Plus, this kind of activity will have people checking back to and engaging with the event's social media pages to see who won.
+Plus, this kind of activity will have people checking back to and engaging with the event's social media pages to see who won.

 Just because you've brought your event online doesn't mean that you need to forego entertainment.
-Certain entertainment opportunities, such as musical performances, can translate very well to virtual events.
+Certain virtual event entertainment opportunities, such as musical performances, can translate very well to virtual events.

-EventMB's next online event taking place April 30th, Managing the Virtual Experience, will include a musical performance by Benji Harris from SongDivision.
-People are missing concerts, shows, and countless other in-person experiences due to the pandemic, so incorporating a performance of some sort is a nice way to bring entertainment directly to them.
+EventMB has integrated musical guests into several of our events, which adds a fun element and helps keep the audience engaged.
+People are missing concerts and other in-person experiences, so incorporating a performance of some sort is a nice way to bring entertainment directly to them.
 Just like every other part of the industry, event entertainment companies are pivoting to virtual and can assist with bringing different types of entertainment to your online event.